leemunroe/motherplate/README.md

 * **/assets** Any images that the CSS references e.g. a sprite, goes in here.
 * **/assets/fonts** For any fonts you reference in CSS including icon fonts or @font-face.

+As your project grows and you need to add more styles just create new .scss files and reference them anywhere in your main.scss file.

+Typical files I'll end up adding include _nav.scss, _notifications.scss, _home.scss.

 ## JavaScript ##
 * I've included some basic Javascript including the latest jQuery and the document ready function.